 NOTE: Pool shock products are made with unstabilized chlorine or no chlorine at all.
 They will go in, do their job, and get eaten up by the sun’s UV rays very fast.
 That’s why it’s important to shock your pool at night or dusk, and let it work for 8 hours (with the pool running) throughout the night.

-If you only used pH, alkalinity, calcium, and a sanitizer, you could keep a clean and healthy pool all year long.
+If you only used pH products, alkalinity products, calcium products, sanitizers, you could keep a clean and healthy pool all year long.
 However, there are a few more products you should be familiar with in case you need or decide to use them.

 Most chlorine products you add to the water will be stabilized chlorine.
 However, if you start with fresh water, you might want to add some cyanuric acid (aka water stabilizer) as a stabilizer base so that the chlorine doesn’t get burned off by the sun’s UV rays so quickly.
 This chemical will protect your chlorine from the sun.